devmoekamel/weatherapp-cubit/README.md

 ## Description

 This is a Flutter weather application that utilizes the `http` package to interact with the `http://api.weatherapi.com/v1` API for fetching weather data.
-The app is built using the Provider state management library, providing a simple and efficient way to manage application state across widgets.
+The app is built using the Bloc state management library, providing a simple and efficient way to manage application state across widgets.

 ## Features